pandas: Get the number of rows, columns, elements (size) in DataFrame

 # 12

-You can unpack the tuple and assign the values to separate variables.
+You can unpack this tuple to assign the row and column counts to individual variables:

 row, col = df.shape